 Remark 2.
-The include path for MLD2P4 must override those for PSBLAS, i.e. the former must come first in the sequence passed to the compiler, as the MLD2P4 version of the Krylov solver interfaces must override that of PSBLAS.
+The include path for MLD2P4 must override those for PSBLAS, e.g. the latter must come first in the sequence passed to the compiler, as the MLD2P4 version of the Krylov solver interfaces must override that of PSBLAS.
 This will change in the future when the support for the class statement becomes widespread in Fortran compilers.